 Labeling can also be achieved indirectly by using a biotinylated amino acid.
-If, for example, Fmoc-Lys(biotinyl)-OH, no. 73749 is used in peptide synthesis, the biotin group allows specific binding of streptavidin or avidin-conjugate to that site.
-A variety of fluorophores are available as (strept)avidin conjugates
+If, for example, Fmoc-Lys(biotinyl)-OH (Product No. 73749) is used in peptide synthesis, the biotin group enables specific binding of streptavidin or avidin-conjugate to that site.
+A variety of fluorophores are available as (strept)avidin conjugates.

 Following the routine synthesis procedure, peptides can also be labeled by practically all labels used for protein labeling.
 This means mainly amine reactive labels, or thiol reactive labels, if a cystein has been used for the peptide.
 Whereas the common standard procedures for protein labeling are based on aqueous solutions of target proteins, labeling peptides in organic solvents like DMSO or DMF requires specific modifications.
 Use of triethylamine can be added to ensure that the target amino groups of the peptide are deprotonated, which is required for the labeling procedure.